 Location: Mountain Point, BVI

-Wake ups started at 7 am this morning, preceded by a long night with no wind and a troublesome anchor issue fixed at midnight.
+Wakeups started at 7 am this morning, preceded by a long night with no wind and a troublesome anchor issue fixed at midnight.
 Though the night before was long, we were very much looking forward to the diving to come.
-Breakfast was oatmeal with a dash of honey and ladle of boiling water.
-After breakfast, the soon to be open water divers had an exciting morning learning new skills and exploring new reefs, while the already certified divers went on a short snorkeling trip.
+Breakfast was oatmeal with a dash of honey and a ladle of boiling water.
+After breakfast, the soon-to-be-open water divers had an exciting morning, learning new skills and exploring new reefs, while the already certified divers went on a short snorkeling trip.
 During our lunch of mac n’ cheese and PB&J, our friendly mountain man Rivers was surprised with a push into the drink by our fearless leader Anna lane, which he was asking for.
-Lunch clean up was delightful as we scraped Matouk’s hot sauce infested mac n’ cheese off the bowls with our fingers tips, leaving a spicy treat awaiting under our fingernails for later.
+Lunch clean-up was delightful as we scraped Matouk’s hot sauce-infested mac n’ cheese off the bowls with our fingers tips, leaving a spicy treat awaiting under our fingernails for later.
 After, we headed over to Oceanstar for our seamanship class, where we were given the task to assemble a plethora of knots, which we all excelled in.
-As we were itching to get in the water, it was time to dive the rebar and chicken wire art of a kraken atop a newly sunken ship, the dive site is ingeniously named, The Kraken.
+As we were itching to get in the water, it was time to dive the rebar and chicken wire art of a Kraken atop a newly sunken ship; the dive site is ingeniously named, The Kraken.
 After drying off from the dive, we returned to our beloved cat on the blue for some veggie burgers, oh so delicious.
-It is getting late and we are soon to be heading to Leverick Bay to resupply before our daylong passage to Nevis.
-Goodnight Seamester blog, till next time.
+It is getting late, and we are soon to be heading to Leverick Bay to resupply before our daylong passage to Nevis.
+Goodnight, Seamester blog, till next time.